feldera/feldera/README.md

    window functions, complex data types, time series operators, UDFs, and recursive queries.

-1. **Scalability in multiple dimensions.**  The engine scales with the number and complexity of queries, input data rate and the amount of state the system maintains in order to process the queries.
+1. **Scalability in multiple dimensions.**  The platform scales with the number and complexity of queries, input data rate and the amount of state the system maintains in order to process the queries.